 One more criteria for meeting the good driver definition is not being a driver in an accident in which someone was killed or a car was totaled or had damage of more than $500.

 Insurance companies can make slight adjustments to the definition to fit their own reasoning as to what merits the benefits they offer for being a good driver.
 Some may be more generous than others with the definition as well as the discount, but they typically share the same basic parameters.

 Good Driver Discounts

 Auto insurance discounts are one of the major rewards for good drivers.
-They usually come in the form of a percentage off your premium, with the exact percentage dependant on the particular insurance company.
+They usually come in the form of discounts off your premium.
+The exact amount depends on your specific insurance plan.

 Even if you go into a policy with a less-than-perfect driving record, the discount may be applied at a later date if you maintain a good driving record.
 The opposite could also apply.

 If you go into a policy with a good record and receive a good driver discount, you could lose that discount unless you keep your record free of violations and claims as per the company’s specifications.